 Monitoring Water Usage With a Cloud-Based Mobile App

 All living things need water to survive.

-It’s especially important on a farm, where improper use of water could adversely affect crop yields and, subsequently, farmers’ profits.
+It’s especially important on a farm.
+Especially where improper use of water could adversely affect crop yields and, subsequently, farmers’ profits.

 Information is also provided via GPS mapping and meteorological data.
 This insight could help farmers plan whether they might need to make changes to water distribution specifics through the SCADAfarm system.
 Since the system captures data across certain time periods, farmers can also review performance-related statistics.

 Growing Organic Veggies at Home Is Much Easier

 Although the first two technologies you learned about were focused on large-scale farms, don’t forget that some farmers merely enter the industry to provide their families, friends and neighbors with fresh produce, not necessarily to support entire careers.
 That’s where a streamlined, ultra-efficient growing system called the OGarden comes into play.